iamjoshgilman/Encryptopedia/03 - Content/SillyPutty.md

 ### Basic Dynamic Analysis
  - Describe initial detonation.
 Are there any notable occurrences at first detonation?
 Without internet simulation?
 With internet simulation?
+	`Without Internet - We get a quick blue (powershell?) screen and then the typical putty config screen`

  - From the host-based indicators perspective, what is the main payload that is initiated at detonation?
 What tool can you use to identify this?
  - What is the DNS record that is queried at detonation?
  - What is the callback port number at detonation?